Pope Francis eats breakfast, takes walk 2 days after surgery

 ROME (AP) — Pope Francis ate breakfast, read the newspapers and took a walk Tuesday as he continued recovering from intestinal surgery, the Vatican said.

+- A statement from the Vatican spokesman, Matteo Bruni, said tests performed following the pontiff's Sunday surgery to remove half of his colon yielded “good” and normal resullt

+- Francis, 84, underwent three hours of surgery Sunday for what the Vatican said was a narrowing of the large intestin

-A statement from the Vatican spokesman, Matteo Bruni, said tests performed following the pontiff's Sunday surgery to remove half of his colon yielded “good” and normal result,.
+A statement from the Vatican spokesman, Matteo Bruni, said tests performed following the pontiff's Sunday surgery to remove half of his colon yielded “good” and normal resullt.

 “His Holiness Pope Francis rested well during the night,” Bruni said.
 “This morning he had breakfast, read some newspapers and got up to walk.
 The post-operative recovering is regular.
 Routine control tests are good.”